emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Custom version of the Hexa player. 🟡

 ***
-## VidBox
-### Score: 16/18
-1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️
-1. Some of its servers have auto-switch built in. 🟡
-1. Site does have episode auto-next on some servers. 🟡
-1. Sites UI is good, looks very nice and feels modern. ✔️
-1. Site has watch lists and history, and you can login to sync them across devices. ✔️
-1. Site has good sorting options, franchise collections, and a AI recommendation bot. ✔️
-1. Site is free from new tab/window popup ads, can be used without an adblocker. ✔️
-1. Site looks good + works well on mobile. ✔️
-1. Site does have a custom player (first player). ✔️

-***
 ## NetPlay
 ### Score: 15/18
 1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️